Food Poisoning

 You should go to a Doctor if

-• the symptoms (signs) of food poisoning last for more than two days even after home food poisoning treatment OR
+• the symptoms or signs last for more than two days even after home treatment OR

 • there is a fever with or without shivers or chills OR